 Please note that this particular golf hole has brought men and women to their knees sobbing. (seriously, actually sobbing)

 Voted Lexus Top 10 Toughest Par 3 in Virginia, this one could ruin a scorecard.
 Get out of here with a 3 or even 4 and you’ll think you’ve stolen something.

 Hole # 3 Par 4

 A comfortable dog-leg right.
 A precursor to the challenges ahead which characterizes a mountain course.
-Tee shot over a gully to a fairway guarded by a fifty yard waste area, running along the right and capped by a greenside bunker.
+The tee shot over a gully to a fairway guarded by a fifty-yard waste area, running along the right and capped by a greenside bunker.
 By biting off as much as you wish, the fairway, 80 yards and in, is designed to give a favorable, albeit slight, left to right roll toward the green.
 Becomes a driveable par 4 when the alternate tees are in play.
 The less risky play would be to hit to the center of the fairway, aiming just to the left of the big boulder.
 The green complex itself is complimented by steep embankments at its right and rear with the vigilant boulder bearing witness to the proceedings.

 Hole # 4 Par 5

 In terms of the other golf holes on the course, this is a very short par 5 hole, that can easily be a scoring hole.
 Playing the hole along the left side sets the hole up as a conventional par 5.
 The

 teeing ground lines up straight away and favors the alternate route where you may not want to use the driver.
 You can shave off a hundred yards by directing your second shot through the alternate route that features a boulder-ladened waste area bordered by trees.
 The flag-stick placement as with most of the course’s greens must be a consideration.
 Knowing the nuances of the green’s slopes and curvatures can better assist your approach shot funneling it toward the hole.